salmiah-ls/Cyclistic-Bike-Sharing/README.md

 2. **Microsoft Excel** to save outputs from R and create visualization.

 ## R Code
-Because the size of each dataset is quite large - more than 100 MB for each monthly dataset -, so I analyzed each dataset separately in each R-file.
+Because the size of each dataset is quite large - more than 100 MB for each monthly dataset, so I analyzed each dataset separately in each R-file.
 At the end, there are 12 R-files contain analysis for each month, and 1 R-file contains analysis for 1 year.
 But, for monthly analysis, I only upload 1 R-file because the code in all R-files are same except for dataset file name.

 #### Libraries
 I use 2 libraries for this analysis: